newrelic/newrelic-integration-e2e-action/README.md

 `custom_test_key`: (Optional) Key of the custom attribute to test.
 Useful in case you cannot control the keyName.

 `agent`: Extra environment variables and/or integrations required for the e2e.
+- `build_context` : Relative path to the directory where a custom `docker-compose.yml` will be build and run to launch the Agent.
+If not specified a default embedded docker-compose is executed.
 - `integrations` : Additional integrations needed for the e2e.
 - `env_vars` : Additional EnvVars for the agent execution.